Inspection outcome: Standards not all met

 Principle 4.
 Services, including medicines management

-People who work at the pharmacy don’t follow the pharmacy's procedures all the time.
+People who work at the pharmacy don’t follow the pharmacy procedures all the time.
 The pharmacy doesn’t keep adequate records to show its working practices are safe and effective.
-It can’t show it has supplied the right medicine to the right person.
-And it doesn’t always give people the information they need to make sure they take their medicines properly.
+And it can’t show it has supplied the right medicine to the right person or show who was responsible for each service it provides.
 The pharmacy doesn’t suitably store all its medicines that must be locked away or those that it needs to keep in a refrigerator.
 The pharmacy generally sources and manages its other medicines appropriately.
 It usually carries out checks to make sure these medicines are safe and fit for purpose.
 It can get rid of the medicines that people no longer want or need.
 And people can access its services.

 Principle 5.
 Equipment and facilities